lexik/LexikFormFilterBundle/Resources/doc/index.md

-A. Installation
+1. Installation
-B. Configuration
+2. Configuration
-C. Provided form types
+3. Provided form types
-D. Working with the filters
+4. Working with the filters
-    * 1. Simple example
+    1. Simple example
-    * 2. Inner workings
+    2. Inner workings
-    * 3. Customize condition operator (and/or)
+    3. Customize condition operator (and/or)
-    * 4. Filter customization
+    4. Filter customization
-    * 5. Working with entity associations and embeddeding filters
+    5. Working with entity associations and embeddeding filters
-    * 6. Doctrine embeddables
+    6. Doctrine embeddables
-    * 7. Create your own filter type
+    7. Create your own filter type
-E. The FilterTypeExtension
+5. The FilterTypeExtension

-A. Installation
+1. Installation
 ===============

 Add the bundle to your `composer.json` file: